 For Class C1 tyres, the coefficient K is: − 0.03 dB(A)/°C when i > ref and − 0.06 dB(A)/°C when i < ref.

-For Class C2 tyres, the coefficient K is − 0.02 dB(A)/°C
+For Class C2 tyres, the coefficient K is − 0.02 dB(A)/°C.

-Notwithstanding the above procedure, the temperature correction may be made only on the final reported tyre rolling sound level LR, utilizing the arithmetic mean value of the measured temperatures, Iif the measured test surface temperature does not change more than 5 °C within all measurements necessary for the determination of the sound level of one set of tyres, the temperature correction may be made only on the final reported tyre rolling sound level as indicated above, utilizing the arithmetic mean value of the measured temperatures.
+Notwithstanding the above procedure, the temperature correction may be made only on the final reported tyre rolling sound level LR, utilizing the arithmetic mean value of the measured temperatures, If if the measured test surface temperature does not change more than 5 °C within all measurements necessary for the determination of the sound level of one set of tyres, the temperature correction may be made only on the final reported tyre rolling sound level as indicated above, utilizing the arithmetic mean value of the measured temperatures.
 Otherwise each measured sound level Li shall be corrected, utilizing the temperature at the time of the sound recording.
 In this case the regression analysis below shall be based on the uncorrected rolling sound levels Li(i).

 There will be no temperature correction for Class C3 tyres.”